SuperOfficeDocs/superoffice-docs/docs/api/tutorials/auth-code-flow-quickstart.md

     ![image8z7wl.png][2]

 3. In the *appSettings.json* file, enter the **Environment**, **ClientId** and **ClientSecret** settings.
 The environment setting pertains to SuperOffice [online environment][8] where the application will be operating.
-The options are: sod, stage, or online.
+The options are sod, stage, or online.

     * The ClientId and ClientSecret refer to the [application identifiers][3] used by OpenID Connect.

         ![image4oqhj.png][img3]

-    * These settings populate the OpenID Connect configuration options during the application's initialization, and are defined in the *Startup.cs* file.
+    * These settings populate the OpenID Connect configuration options during the application's initialization and are defined in the *Startup.cs* file.

         ![imagetudj9.png][img4]